MAAP-Project/user-metadata-form/deployment/README.md

 # User Metadata Form Deployment

-## Overview

-## Deployment

-0. to deploy a new stage, You must also create an environment file in `config/environments/`, e.g.:
+0. To deploy a new stage, You must also create an environment file in `config/environments/`, e.g.:

 ```bash
 cp config/environments/dit.rb config/environments/aimee.rb